 DHT is an essential hormone for male physical development.
 From the embryo stage, it helps the formation and development of the male sexual organs, which continues throughout childhood to adolescence .

-When you reach your late teens/early adulthood, DHT becomes less necessary for physical development.
-But it still has an impact on your body: DHT starts to promote prostate growth and pattern baldness.
-That’s why a DHT blocker like Finasteride works for both male hair loss and benign prostate enlargement, and is safe to use in adulthood .
+When you reach your late teens/early adulthood, DHT becomes less necessary for physical development but it still has an impact on your body when it starts to promote prostate growth and pattern baldness.
+That’s why a DHT blocker like Finasteride works for both male hair loss and benign prostate enlargement and is safe to use in adulthood .